-£2.1m staffing overspend, which includes a pension budget shortfall of £0.8m since 2020-21.
-This was previously fully offset by underspends owing to vacancies and delays in recruitment however this cannot be accommodated in 2023-24.

-£0.2m under-achievement in income (including £0.5m unachieved 2022-23 MTFS NHS Funding savings which have been partially offset through other income).

-£0.1m potential overspend on Adopt London South, over and above the agreed budget owing to interagency fees and staffing costs across the consortium calculated at year end.

-£0.3m overspend on Unaccompanied Asylum-Seeking Children (UASC) budget because of the disproportionate number of care experienced young people who were formerly unaccompanied children.
+- £1.5m staffing overspend, which includes a pension budget shortfall of £0.8m since 2020-21.
+This was previously fully offset by underspends owing to vacancies and delays in recruitment however this cannot be accommodated in 2023-24. - £0.3m under-achievement in income (including £0.5m unachieved 2022-23 MTFS NHS Funding savings which have been partially offset through other income). - £0.1m potential overspend on Adopt London South, over and above the agreed budget owing to interagency fees and staffing costs across the consortium calculated at year end. - £0.3m overspend in the Unaccompanied Asylum-Seeking Children (UASC) budget because of the disproportionate number of care experienced young people who were formerly unaccompanied children.
 At 18 years old the grant provided by the Home Office to the Council for young people's care and support reduces significantly.

-Quality, Commissioning and Performance Improvement Division - forecast overspend of £0.7m
+Quality, Commissioning and Performance Improvement Division - forecast overspend of £0.5m

 - 4.39 The division is forecasting a staffing overspend of £0.3m from the 5% vacancy factor MTFS saving of £0.3m applied to the 2023-24 budget (as several teams are fully staffed) plus the impact of increased quality assurance activity to track the impact of the pandemic on outcomes for children.
-The pressure may reduce during the year if there are periods of vacancy. - 4.40 An anticipated Public Health contribution of £0.4m, which relates to a 2022-23 MTFS saving, is being reviewed by the cross-Council Public Health funding task and finish group.
+The pressure may reduce during the year if there are periods of vacancy. - 4.40 An anticipated Public Health contribution income budget of £0.4m, which relates to a 2022-23 MTFS saving, has been reviewed to rectify as part of the budget correction exercise in this report.